dmentipl/cocktails/content/recipes/vieux-carré.md

 ## Instructions

 1. Stirred.
-2. Serve in a rocks glass without ice.
+2. Serve in a cocktail glass.
 3. Garnish with a lemon twist.